michaelsevilla/ceph/doc/cephfs/mantle.rst

      ./ceph-fuse /cephfs -o allow_other &
      tail -f out/mds.a.log

+   Note that if you look at the last MDS (which could be a, b, or c -- it's random), you will see an an attempt to index a nil value.
+This is because the last MDS tries to check the load of its neighbor, which does not exist.

 5. Run a simple benchmark.
 In our case, we use the Docker mdtest image to create load.
 Assuming that CephFS is mounted in the first container, we can